toolstack/default-post-datetime/readme.md

 The validate button uses JavaScript to do it's work and JavaScript does not have a strtotime() function and so not all cases may be supported.
 If the configuration you have set is working as you expect you can safely ignore the validation errors.

+As of version 1.4, the strtotime function as been significantly enhanced as more cases are supported.

 ### Can I use non-English words in the date/time fields? ###

 No, strtotime() does not support internationalization and therefore neither does this plugin.